AMVETS

 Your Voice in D.C.

-As an organization representing the interest of more than 20 million veterans and their families, AMVETS’ Legislative team fights to address the issues that matter most to ALL American Veterans.
-We are currently working on:
+As an organization representing the interests of more than 16 million veterans and their families, AMVETS’ Legislative Team fights to address the issues that matter most to ALL American Veterans.
+Here are our current priorities:

 Mental Health and Suicide Prevention